c3k4ah/c3k4ah/README.md

 - **Widget Customization**: Proficient in creating custom widgets tailored to specific design requirements.
 I have experience building reusable and efficient components that enhance user interfaces and improve app performance.

 - **RESTful APIs**: Skilled in integrating RESTful APIs to communicate with backend services, fetch data, and ensure smooth, real-time app functionality.
-I use HTTP packages and error handling best practices to maintain a reliable connection between the app and server.
+I use HTTP and Dio packages and error handling best practices to maintain a reliable connection between the app and server.

-- **State Management**: Expertise in managing state effectively in Flutter applications using popular tools like Provider, Riverpod, and Bloc.
+- **State Management**: Expertise in managing state effectively in Flutter applications using popular tools (mainly with Flutter Bloc).
 I understand the importance of state management in maintaining the app's responsiveness and performance.

 - **Firebase Integration**: Experienced in integrating Firebase services, including Firestore, Authentication, and Cloud Messaging, to add backend functionality such as data storage, user authentication, and push notifications to apps.